programster/package-queues/README.md

 ## Queue Types

 ### BasicQueue
-A very basic queue that takes runnable items, and calls run() on them when the queu itself is run().
+A very basic queue that takes runnable items, and calls run() on them in the order they were added, when the queue itself is run().

+### BasicStack
+A very basic stack that takes runnable items, and calls run() on them in order of last in first out.

 ### CompletableTaskSerialQueue
 Run items one after each other (FIFO), waiting for each one to complete before moving onto the next.